woo-chia-wei/jlti-code-jam/Readme.md

 Now we need 3 separate days.
 Team 1 cannot go on the same day as team 2 or team 3.
 This is because team 1 has members working for both team 2 and team 3.
 Similarly, team 2 cannot go for lunch on the same day as team 3 as they have common members.
 Hence, team 1, team 2 and team 3 – all need exclusive lunch days.

-Task: Given a list of team pairs (like 1 2 is a team pair, as shown in input) sharing common members, we need to write a program, that would output the minimum number of days required to set aside for team lunches, so that nobody who work across multiple teams misses his/her share of team lunches.
+**Task**: Given a list of team pairs (like 1 2 is a team pair, as shown in input) sharing common members, we need to write a program, that would output the minimum number of days required to set aside for team lunches, so that nobody who work across multiple teams misses his/her share of team lunches.

 Official question can be found [here](https://gopalcdas.wordpress.com/2017/09/09/team-lunch/).
 My solution can be found [here](https://github.com/woo-chia-wei/jlti-code-jam/blob/master/CodeJam_07_Team_Lunch/Program.cs) with below screenshot: